simonlieu18/configure-ad/README.md

 ![image](https://github.com/user-attachments/assets/40c76f82-16cf-460f-b2e0-af950e8f0580)

 <p>
-Launch 2 virtual machines, one working as a Domain Controller and DNS while the other virtual machine as a Client.
+Launch a virtual machine in Windows Server 2022 which will serve as a Data Center and DNS.
+Launch another virtual machine in Windows 10 which will serve as a client machine.
 Both should be in the same virtual network and resource group.
 </p>
 <br />